 The final step of hiring software engineers is interviewing the candidates.
 You can set up video calls, say, via Google Meet, to discuss the project, get to know the vendor, and maybe even the Project Manager or the whole development team.

 Prepare a list of questions and state the deliverables.
 You may ask about the company's previous experience with similar projects and how they'd approach yours.
 Bring up questions like employee availability, how big the team could be, and which solutions they suggest.

 If you need more details, enquire about specific specialists.
 After all, it's good to know who you're dealing with as you might need the services of certain individuals for other projects or can decide to ask to replace someone who isn't a good fit.

 Is a Dedicated Software Development Team Right for You?

 Summing up, a dedicated team of software developers is a worthwhile investment in cases when you have a large project and need a reliable partner to make it happen.
 Whether you're an aspiring startup or an established enterprise, having a team of experts that'll be with you the entire way is great for reaching your final goal.
 This collaboration model is more cost-effective than it might seem at first and surely has many advantages.

 You can approach the hunt for an ideal vendor to partner up with by looking into the global talent pool.
 There are hundreds of trustworthy outsourcing companies around the world that you may consider.
-At Upsilon, we have an extensive staff of dedicated developers ready to share their experience in software development and provide the best-in-class team augmentation services for growth stage startups.
+At Upsilon, we have an extensive staff of dedicated developers ready to boost your product development with the best-in-class team augmentation services for growth stage startups.
 Therefore, feel free to get in touch with us!